Lawrenceville Arts Commission (LAC)

 The LAC is composed of seven Gwinnett residents and members of the local art and business community who serve two-year terms as volunteers.

-Check out The Lawrenceville Arts Commission at Feature Fridays to promote "Lawrenceville Rocks!"
+Check out The Lawrenceville Arts Commission at upcoming events for a FREE and fun rock painting craft to promote "Lawrenceville Rocks!"

 Aura-Leigh graduated with a BS in Psychology from Georgia College & State University, a Masters in IT from AIU, and studied art history and architecture as part of Georgia Tech Lorraine’s Study Abroad program in Metz, France.
 She was director/instructor of the Internet Specialist Program at Lanier Technical College for five years, then in 2006 joined the corporate world as a UX designer for clients like AT&T, Sony, United Health Care, US Bankcorp, Hilton, Red Bull, and others.
 In 2014 she took over the newly-founded Dizzy Gypsy Local Awesomeness & Creative Studio on the Lawrenceville Square and became active in the local community.
 She is currently the Business Operations Director for Local Restaurant Group (Local Republic, Strange Taco Bar, LR Burger, and Laundry Events) and continues to organize Dizzy Gypsy events featuring local art and artists at Gwinnett businesses and venues.